etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 **However, from scientific perspective, aggregation of webpages for this domain is comparatively new but not quite innovative (as review in Page 4 of this manuscript).**

 Yes, we are not claiming that we are the first ones utilising web data to answer social science research question.
 As you noted we reviewed the literature which utilised similar data.
 But we still think that our approach is novel as never before archived web data have been employed in that context and extend.
-Hence, we added the following sentence in Section 4, p. **TOADD**:
+Hence, we added the following sentence in Section 4, p.
+9:

 > However, to our knowledge this is the first time that such extended, but also granular
 > in terms of space and time, archived web data has been utilised to model interregional